 Shenzhen is the latest addition to our list of Chinese megacities.
 This vibrant city grew out of nothing to become one of the largest cities in the country.
 Shenzhen is thoroughly modern, with wide avenues and modern skyscrapers.
 Fantastic architecture is everywhere, interspersed by wonderful parks and thematic scenic spots.
 Not only that.
 Several ancient towns and villages dot the city, giving it a traditional Chinese atmosphere.
 Finally, since fantastic Hong Kong is just across the border, you can literally walk there.
-To us, the following are the 10 most interesting facts about Shenzhen.
+To us, the following are the 10 most interesting facts about Shenzhen city.

 01 Shenzhen Is China’s Sixth Largest City